Jurassic Park: Rampage Edition

-Jurassic Park: Rampage Edition is a 1994 side-scrolling video game developed by BlueSky Software and published by Sega for the Sega Genesis.
-It is the sequel to Sega's previous Jurassic Park video game, based on the film of the same name and also released for the Genesis.
-Jurassic Park: Rampage Edition is a revamped version of its predecessor, featuring similar gameplay with several changes, and a new story that continues from where the previous game ended.
+Jurassic Park: Rampage Edition is a 1994 action-platform video game developed by BlueSky Software and published by Sega for the Sega Genesis.
+It is the sequel to Sega's previous Jurassic Park video game, based on the 1993 film of the same name and also released for the Genesis.
+Rampage Edition is a revamped version of its predecessor, featuring similar gameplay with several changes, and a new story that continues from where the previous game ended.

 Plot

 After the events of Jurassic Park, Dr. Alan Grant escapes Isla Nublar on a helicopter.
 While the Costa Rican Army is blowing up parts of the island to destroy the park's dinosaurs, Grant spots a helicopter of armed InGen field agents arriving on the island.
 Fearing that the agents have plans to collect any remaining dinosaur eggs and DNA samples for a new dinosaur park, Grant attempts to contact the Costa Rican Army.
 Grant's helicopter crashes on the island after the pilot attempts to stop him.
 Grant survives the crash and must find a way to stop InGen.